A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: A symmetry breaking measure for finite clusters

 A small but non-zero $\sta[\mu]$ indicates the transformation $T_\alpha$ is only weakly breaking the symmetry.
 In this context, $\sta[\mu]$ is a continuous measure of structural SB.
 If a structure undergoes a small distortion, for example, due to the displacement of one or several atoms off crystallographic special positions by a small magnitude, the SBM can be calculated for each symmetry operation of the undistorted structure to identify the symmetry operations that have been more severely disrupted, those that remain intact, and those that have been marginally affected.

-For a high-symmetry heterostructure, such as an infinite crystal with a Face-Centered Cubic (FCC) lattice of nickel, we refer to a set of symmetry operations denoted as $\mathscr T=\{T_{i}\}$, which contains transformations capable of yielding an identical object after carried out.
+For a high-symmetry heterostructure, such as an infinite crystal with a Face-Centered Cubic (FCC) lattice of nickel, we refer to a set of symmetry operations denoted as $\mathscr T=\{T_{i}\}$, which contains transformations that, when applied, yield an identical object.
 We then introduce some changes to this heterostructure.
-This results in the object losing some of the symmetry operations from its set (and in principle, possibly gaining some new ones) and having a new set of symmetry operations, $\mathscr T'=\{T'_{i}\}$.
+This results in the object losing some of the symmetry operations from the set $\mathscr T$ (and in principle, possibly gaining some new ones) and having a new set of symmetry operations, $\mathscr T'=\{T'_{i}\}$.
 Strictly speaking, SB of this structure can be defined as the condition where the SBM $\sbm_{T_i}$ of some symmetry operation $T_i \in \mathscr T$ result in $\sbm_{T_i}>0$.